 $1,180 to $1,565 for seven days…$1,400 to $2,025 for ten days (including reasonable airfare)

 A budget of around $200 per person per day buys you a great vacation in Costa Rica with superior lodging ($125-$225) in unique settings, comfortable transportation (either chauffeured or rental SUV) and enough tours and activities to discover the best of Costa Rica and get back to the lodge happily exhausted each night.

-Double your budget one more time and you’ve bought yourself luxurious surroundings and pampering, a couple of days of deep sea fishing or scuba diving to add to your activities and a domestic flight to give you an extra day on the beach instead of in the car.
+Double your budget one more time and you’ve bought yourself luxurious surroundings and pampering, a day of deep sea fishing or scuba diving to add to your activities and a domestic flight to give you an extra day on the beach instead of in the car.